alettieri/itil-notes/DayOne.md

 > Not only are we going to get better IT services.
 > Our Services are going to get better as we continue to work on them.

-# Internal and External customers
+## Internal and External Customers

+__Internal:__ Are customers who work in the same organization as the provider __External:__ Customers who are not employued by the org, or organization that are a seperate legal entity that purchase a service from the provider

+* Not all customers are the same, no matter how consistent they're treated
+* Difference between customers who work in the same organization and customers who work for another org

-# Internal and External Services
+## Internal and External Services

 Essential part of measuring Return Of Investment (ROI)